 Action #1: Run a portfolio checkup

 Capital Group can help.
 We offer financial professionals the opportunity to conduct an in-depth analysis with our team of portfolio consultants.
-And if you’re an investor, now may be a good time to talk to your financial professional about getting a checkup on your portfolio.
-Request a consultation from our Portfolio Consulting & Analytics team.
+And if you’re an investor, now may be a good time to talk to your financial professional about having a portfolio checkup.

 Action #3: Expand your horizons

-In uncertain times, it can be natural to narrow your perspective and only focus where you’re most comfortable.
-But if you can broaden your horizons beyond borders, you may be able to benefit from the growth potential of great companies in a variety of industries and markets.
+In uncertain times, it can be natural to narrow your perspective and focus where you’re most comfortable.
+But if you can broaden your horizons, you may be able to benefit from the growth potential of companies in a variety of industries and markets.

 And even if you think U.S. markets have bottomed and are poised for a strong recovery, don’t assume all the best stocks will come from America.
-Over the last prolonged bull market, the S&P 500 Index soundly outpaced its international peers, but three quarters of the top-returning stocks each year were based on foreign soil.
+Over the last prolonged bull market, the S&P 500 Index soundly outpaced many of its international peer indexes, but three quarters of the top-returning stocks each year were from companies based on foreign soil.

 Investors seeking additional global or international exposure may want to consider funds with flexible mandates that allow their managers to choose from the best companies, no matter where they are located.

-MSCI ACWI is a free float-adjusted market capitalization-weighted index that is designed to measure equity market results in the global developed and emerging markets, consisting of more than 40 developed and emerging market country indexes.
+MSCI All Country World Index (ACWI) is a free float-adjusted, market capitalization-weighted index that is designed to measure equity market results in the global developed and emerging markets, consisting of more than 40 developed and emerging market country indexes.